Less <i>Breaking Bad</i>, more breaking balls.

 “The one thing I want to do on crystal is to get fucked by the biggest dick,” says Tim, whose teeth have rotted away due to a combination of being HIV positive and many years of injecting and smoking meth.
 “I was known as a total party bottom," he continued.

 “People are often awake for days with no food or water, just fizzy drinks and Dunns River Nurishment [a nutritional milk supplement]," Tim told me.
-"But the stupid thing is that no one can ever come, because crystal meth stops you from coming—as does Viagra—so it's just never-ending sex.
+"But the stupid thing is that no one can ever cum, because crystal meth stops you cumming – as does Viagra – so it's just never-ending sex.
 It’s painful.
 Most people end up with no skin on their dicks and some end up in hospital because of panic attacks brought on by too much crystal,” he continued.

 “There are those who pay for the drugs in order to attract parties.
 And, at the other end of the scale, there are people who are invited to parties because they're well hung and can get an erection on crystal with or without Viagra,” Tim told me, before recounting one of the parties he held a few years ago.
 “People came down from Manchester one time and there were about 12 guys coming in and out of my house.
 I remember my dark, sweaty living room with half a dozen men having sex with each other.
 Everyone else was checking out the internet for people in the area or squabbling over which porn stream to watch.”

 Both Tim and Victor know how deadly the slamming scene can be.
-Both have friends who have ended up in the hospital, died, or committed suicide, either because of the psychological effects of meth addiction or because they had contracted HIV or hepatitis C.
+Both have friends who have ended up in hospital, died or committed suicide, either because of the psychological effects of meth addiction or because they have contracted HIV or hepatitis C.

-Yusef Azad is the director of policy at the National AIDS Trust, which, as an organization, has sent a letter to all London councils calling for action to address the lack of specialist services that address the "recent and rapid rise in the use of crystal meth in the context of high-risk sex."
+Yusef Azad is the director of policy at the National AIDS Trust, which, as an organisation, has sent a letter to all London councils calling for action to address the lack of specialist services that address the "recent and rapid rise in the use of crystal meth in the context of high-risk sex".

 Speaking to Azad, he explained the circumstances that prompted that letter: “What has changed is the sort of drugs that are used and the context in which they’re used.
 A lot of drugs are moving from clubbing to private sex parties.
 Apps like Grindr are facilitating networking among gay men for extended sex sessions on drugs.
 Everything we are hearing from clubbers and gay men on this scene is that it is prevalent and increasing.
 Three years ago, this wasn't mentioned at all.”